-Although not cheap, I do like the fact that they offer simultaneous connections ranging between 3-5 devices depending on which plan you go for.
-In addition, it’s also quite good too see that they let you try out their paid plans for 30-days for absolutely free.
+Although not cheap, I do like that they offer simultaneous connections ranging between 3-5 devices depending on which plan you go for.
+It’s quite good to see that they let you try out their paid plans for 30-days for absolutely free.

 Trustworthiness – Is Super VPN safe?

-As far as their support system is concerned, its very, very weak.
-The only way you can contact them or get any help is through the contact form or FAQ section.
+As far as their support system is concerned, it’s very, very weak.
+The only way you can contact them or get any help is through the FAQ section’s contact form.

-There is a live chat option available on their website, but no matter whichever time I tried, it was still unavailable.
+There is a live chat option available on their website, but it was still unavailable no matter whichever time I tried.
 They also have an office landline number, but I’m not sure if it works (302-353-1953).

 As if I haven’t made it clear, I don’t recommend you try this service.
-As an alternative, I’ve compared it to PureVPN.
+As an alternative, I’ve compared it to ExpressVPN.
 Feel free to check out the comparison below: